paranoidnela/ITG2-SM5_disk-image/docs/ADDING_SONGS.md

 At this point on your sftp client you should navigate to /mnt/Songs/Songs (or /mnt/Songs/BGAnimations if you want to add those) and add your songs like you would on regular stepmania (eg. following the format PACK Folder/SONGNAME Folder/CHART files).
 When you are done you should run a `sudo reboot` to ensure you get back in a RO situation and to reload all songs (which will take a while if you added a bunch, not to worry, FastLoad is set on so this will take this long only the first time).
 If your system is running in a public location don't forget to change the theme back to the arcade version to prevent people from quitting the game, editing options or entering the edit chart mode.

+# USB Instructions
+Once stepmania is started you won't be able to edit songs because the songs partition containing `Songs` and `BGAnimations` is mounted as Read Only to prevent data corruption in an arcade setting.
+The easiest way to remount the partion in Read Write mode is to press the operator button which by default is the `scroll-lock` key, change the theme to the operator version and exit stepmania from the menu.
+If your keyboard doesn't have a scroll-lock button press Ctrl+Alt+F2, this should bring you to a shell, from here you can run `killall stepmania` to kill stepmania and remount `/mnt/Songs` as RW.
+At this point you should be looking at a shell, plug in your usb device and run the command ~/filemanager.sh which will start an instance of the Thunar file manager in X, your now you can plug in your usb device containing the songs which will get automounted in a subfolder of `/mnt/usb/`, from here you copy your songs from your usb device to `/mnt/Songs/Songs`, when you're done press ctrl+q and reboot the system with the `sudo reboot` command to reload stepmania